 - UBU Council directs and monitors our campaigning and representation work.
 It can initiate adjustments to the Constitution, approve or reject motions (which may define policy or call for action), and sets up committees for specific tasks.

 - It also oversees the work of the elected officers and – together with General Meetings – holds them to account.
 All decisions are governed by its By-Laws (see Governance).

 - It consists of 9 elected councillors ("lay members"), the 9 elected Non-Sabbatical Officers, 2 Faculty Representatives, and 2 voting representatives from the areas with devolved powers such as UBU Sports, UBU Societies, and UBU Media.
 The Chairs (a.k.a.
 Vice-Presidents) of the areas also attend, in a non-voting capacity.
 The Sabbatical Officers (6 in 2017/18, and 4 thereafter) are also members with speaking and presenting rights, but they do not vote.
 UBU's elected delegates for the National Union of Students (NUS) Conference also attend.

-- Any member of UBU (including any student who has not opted out) can attend a Council meeting and ask the Chair for permission to speak.
+- Any member of UBU (which includes every current student who has not actively opted out) can attend a Council meeting and ask the Chair for permission to speak.
 Only the elected delegates can vote.
 (This is the key difference from the termly General Meetings, at which everyone can vote.)

 - Union Council meets a minimum of 4 times per semester.
 It gives all Officers the chance to interact, learn and develop in their roles, and everyone the opportunity to know what each officer is doing and to hold them accountable.